UFO In Sheffield: CCTV Camera Films UFO Hovering Over City Center [Video]

 “That’s the main consensus Scott, having taken off from Doncaster, but would have been exciting if Venus or alien spacecraft.”

 Other viewers of the alleged UFO in Sheffield conjectured that the mysterious white light flying towards them may have just been an airplane rather than an alien spacecraft.

-“Are you serious? a UFO?? slow moving light – it’s an airplane!”
+“Are you serious? a UFO?? slow moving light – it’s an airplane!” one person wrote.

 “Could this be a plane with lights on flying towards the camera?”